Acheew/Google-Search/README.md

-My dream goal is to become a software engineer, and I'm just sharing my journey towards that goal!
+My goal is to become a software engineer, and I'm just sharing my journey and process towards that goal!
 Starting off with the basics and hopefully into something more advance soon.